-This type of knife is mostly found in the outdoor market. so I will recommend the best neck knifeThe knife is typically meant to be pulled from its sheath and used as a last resort.
-In some cases, a neck knife is passed down as a family heirloom which makes this style of knife a sentimental item.
+The knife is typically meant to be pulled from its sheath and used as a last resort.
+Sometimes, a neck knife is passed down as a family heirloom, making this style of knife a sentimental item.
 Neck knives are typically ranged between 10″ and 14″ in length.
 The guard is made of thick steel material with a protective blade tip.
-The handles are usually made up of soft, solid material that has a military grip.
+The handles are usually soft, solid material with a military grip.
 Here are our top choices:

 Ka-Bar BK11 Becker Necker Neck Knife

 1095 Crovan Carbon Steel Ka-Bar BK11 Becker Necker Neck Ka-Bar didn’t mess around when making this neck knife.